andraugust/andraugust.github.io/index.md

 ## [The First Link Taxonomy of Wikipedia](wikilinks.html)

 <p style="opacity:0.5">04/2018</p>
 The first link on most Wikipedia pages goes to the next most general thing.
-For example, "poker" links to "card game" and "card game" links to "game", etc.  Where do these first links eventually go?
-Does Wikipedia have anything that resembles a first-link taxonomy?
+For example, "poker" links to "card game", and "card game" links to "game", etc.  Where do all these first links lead?
+Does Wikipedia's have something like a first-link taxonomy?

 ## [Satellite Image Classification on the FMoW Dataset](fmow.html)